hepabolu/programming-by-stealth/docs/pbs77.md

 ## Callback Hell

-In this very simplistic example where we have just two AJAX requests in the entire page, and a very simply relationship between them, there is already a lot of work to do to coordinate the rendering of the contact cards.
+In this very simplistic example where we have just two AJAX requests in the entire page, and a very simple relationship between them, there is already a lot of work to do to coordinate the rendering of the contact cards.
 We needed to define a whole new function, and to move two variables out into the global scope.
 When you try to scale this approach to a more real world scenario where a page might make use of multiple templates and multiple data sources, this becomes utterly unwieldy very quickly!
 You simply end up with too many dependencies to keep in your mind at the same time.
 It’s literally fatiguing to code like that, and that’s before we get into the idea of having to maintain such complicated code.
 As bad as it is keeping these interdependencies straight in your mind while you write them, try debugging them six months or a year later!

 It’s these challenges that have lead to the \*callback hell\* moniker.